 "We test you," Crow cut in, "throw you into the flames, see who breaks.

 "But.
 But.
 But.
-Forget them, you're still here!"
-Crow's voice filled the barracks like a gunshot.
+Forget them.
+You're still here!"
+Crow's voice filled the barracks like the gunshots in the mountains.
 "I've grown tired of this.
 Should you choose not to address me as 'sir,' I'll reunite you with your dead comrades.
 Might be what you're here for since that's all you go on about.
 Get out of my sight, pup."
-Crow disappeared behind the Dragoons, who then too dispersed into usual activity.
+Crow disappeared behind his Dragoons, who then too dispersed into usual activity.

 "Sir."
 Hanne holstered her pistol and left the officer's quarters.